WHAT WE DO: “Flying In The Face Of Convention” | Daniel Kish @ #ZeroCon18

 TEACHING SIGHTED PERSONS TO SEE THE BLIND IN A NEW WAY

-World Access for the Blind is a 501(c)(3) Non-Profit organization registered in the State of California.
+Visioneers.Org is a division of World Access for the Blind, our 501(c)(3) Non-Profit organization registered in the State of California.
 Since the year 2000, our Mission has been to facilitate the self-directed growth and achievement of persons with any form of blindness at any age, and to increase public awareness about the strengths and capabilities of blind people across the United States and around the world.
-This year, we were named an Innovative Practice by the Zero Project at UN Headquarters in Vienna.
+In 2018 we were named an Innovative Practice by the Zero Project at UN Headquarters in Vienna.

 We are interested in more than meeting the minimum requirements for functioning and life satisfaction.
 We believe in mutual respect, consideration, and accommodation of blind and sighted people by society.
 We expect to see the blind population, en masse, rise to levels of productive participation and achievement to compare with those of sighted people.
 Read more about our recent work in Thailand teaching FlashSonar™ to blind navigation coaches to prepare them for instructing other blind people there.